Diem Saunders: 2014–2015: Murder of Loretta Saunders and murder trial

 In February 2014, Loretta Saunders was murdered in her Halifax apartment by Blake Leggette and Victoria Henneberry, a couple to which she rented out the apartment.
 After losing touch with Loretta on Valentine's Day, Saunders flew to Halifax to lead a social media campaign to search for Loretta.
 Two weeks later, Loretta's body was found on the Trans-Canada Highway in Salisbury, New Brunswick.
 The murder resulted in national news coverage and renewed concerns for a public inquiry into the crisis of missing and murdered Indigenous women and girls (MMIWG) in Canada.

 Saunders created a blog to document their personal experiences following their sister's murder.
-Another sibling of a murder victim, Kim Johnston, whose sister was killed in Halifax in 2016, later became friends with Saunders after she read the blog.
+Another sibling of a murder victim, Kim Johnston, whose sister was killed in Halifax in 2016, befriended Saunders after she read the blog.
 Saunders said in a 2018 interview that the friendship helped them handle the grief of Loretta's death at the time that Loretta's trial started.
 Saunders also helped create a scholarship fund named after Loretta, the Loretta Saunders Community Scholarship Fund, available to Indigenous women pursuing post-secondary education in Atlantic Canada, Mi'kma'ki, and Nunatsiavut.

 Saunders relocated to Calgary, Alberta later in 2014.
 Leggette and Henneberry went on trial in 2015, during which they pled guilty to the murder.
 Saunders helped organize screenings in Atlantic Canada of Matt Smiley's documentary film Highway of Tears, which focuses on cases of women who were murdered or who disappeared on the stretch of British Columbia Highway 16 known as the Highway of Tears.
 Saunders told CBC News that them and Smiley "really pushed" to hold a film showing in Halifax on the day that the trial started.